ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Specify the security protocol the client and RS must use to protect their communication: Group OSCORE, by using a pre-established Group OSCORE Security Context.

 * Specify how the client and the RS mutually authenticate: Explicitly, by possession of a common Group OSCORE Security Context and by either: usage of digital signatures embedded in messages, if protected with the group mode of Group OSCORE; or protection of messages with the pairwise mode of Group OSCORE, by using pairwise symmetric keys derived from the asymmetric keys of the two peers exchanging the message.
-Note that mutual authentication is not completed before the client has verified a Group OSCORE response using the corresponding Group OSCORE Security Context.
+Note that mutual authentication is only achieved after the client has successfully verified a response from the RS protected with Group OSCORE, using the shared Group OSCORE Security Context.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
 Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of- possession protocol: Group OSCORE algorithms; asymmetric keys verified and distributed by a Group Manager.